-Gaming-related phishing scams There are billions of gamers around the world, and billions of gaming accounts.
+Gaming-related phishing scams

+There are billions of gamers around the world, and billions of gaming accounts.
 In addition to personal details, these accounts include games and downloadable content, like skins, weapons, and other virtual items, which can be very valuable.
 This makes gamers a major target for criminals.
 Based on our data (see page 15), Steam and Roblox were the top gaming platforms targeted by cybercriminals.
 In 2022, attackers used a technique called 'voting scams' to steal Steam accounts.
 The attack starts in a Steam or a Discord channel with a message appearing to be from a friend asking the victim to follow a link to 'vote for their team' The link directs to a phishing page.
-Once they click on it, their Steam account goes to the attacker. username and password to claim the items.
+Once they click on it, their Steam account goes to the attacker.
 Another new technique discovered in 2022 is called a browser-in-the-browser attack.
-The How to spot the attack: Messages asking to technique uses a pop-up window within the vote for a team.
-Any unexpected message browser to mimic a login website and to hijack with a link is suspicious.
-Alternatively, ads or Steam accounts. links promoting any free content that is In attacks targeting Roblox users, 'Free normally paid.
-Robux' scams were popular.
-The attackers How to avoid it: Run safe browsing protection. often used YouTube videos with a link to entice Don't enter your login details outside that kids to get free Robux, the in-game currency particular service.
-Avoid free stuff, as it is often used to buy items.
-Following the link led just a trick.
-Educate kids about phishing and viewers to phishing sites where criminals scams. collected login information that enabled them to take over users' accounts.
-Phishers also hijacked Roblox accounts Free with fake User Ads, offering free items, Robux, Malicious Premium membership, or accessories.
-0 Clicking the ads led gamers to phishing pages where the users were asked to enter their
+The technique uses a pop-up window within the browser to mimic a login website and to hijack Steam accounts.
+In attacks targeting Roblox users, 'Free user attack is normally paid.
+In attacks targeting Roblox users, 'Free Robux' scams were popular.
+The attackers often used YouTube videos with a link to entice kids to get free Robux, the in-game currency used to buy items.
+Following the link led viewers to phishing sites where criminals collected login information that enabled them to take over users' accounts.
+Phishers also hijacked Roblox accounts with fake User Ads, offering free items, Robux, Premium membership, or accessories.
+Clicking the ads led gamers to phishing pages where the users were asked to enter their

-Roblox ad used for phishing Source: Roblox Forum
+Malicious Roblox ad used for phishing Source: Roblox Forum